scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire

 A blast of fire erupts from your hands hitting all creatures in a 4 tile line.
 Make a spellcasting roll against the creatures defense.
-On success the target takes a wound in fire damage, adding a wound on a critical.
+On success the target takes 1/0 in fire damage, adding 0/1 on a critical.

-The beam reaches 3 tiles further and deals an extra wound die for every level cast above 1st.
+The beam reaches 3 tiles further and deals an extra 0/1 in fire damage for every level cast above 1st.

 #### Call Lightning
 *1st level*